 Lower Fees (By an Order of Magnitude)

-Sending stablecoins is dramatically cheaper than bank wires.
-You’ll typically pay only a network transaction fee – often just a few cents or a few dollars at most, depending on the blockchain network load.
+Sending stablecoins can be dramatically cheaper than bank wires.
+You’ll typically pay only a network transaction fee which can vary depending on the blockchain network load.
 There’s no extra percentage taken for currency conversion, no intermediary bank taking a cut.

 No Middlemen or Surprise Deductions